 [Heading inserted by No. 40 of 1987 s.
 73.]

 146A.
-Application and construction
+Application and construction of Division

 (1) This Division applies only in relation to an election in a region and the poll taken for such an election.

 (2) Where in relation to an election in a region the relevant number is one and there are only 2 candidates, a reference in this Division and Schedule 1 to —